cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 9. Repeat steps 4-8 for subsequent iterations until desired iteration or time limit is reached.

 ### Results Of Protein Clustering Simulations
-We used the lattice discretization of the domain and nanodomain shown in the figure on the left; the nanodomain is highlighted in red.
+I used the lattice discretization of the domain and nanodomain shown in the figure on the left; the nanodomain is highlighted in red.
-We evolved the system of proteins for about 4 hours at which it was at a steady state with a nanodomain protein concentration of about 53%.
+I evolved the system of proteins for about 4 hours at which it was at a steady state with a nanodomain protein concentration of about 53%.
 Averaging the protein concentration over the 4 hours gave a mean concentration that differed less than 1% from the analytical solution for this situation; shown in the figure on the right.
 It is also interesting that this simple model which could be characterized by a different diffusion rate in the nanodomain suggests that protein clustering emerges from a change in diffusion rates in part of the domain.
 Diffusion rates can be varied by means of a mechanical stress on the membrane and so proteins may respond to mechanical stimuli by clustering due to changes in the rates of diffusion by the mechanical stimuli.

 <img src="Lattice.png " width="425" height="375"><img src="KMC_freeDiffusion.png " width="525" height="375">